AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 **Tip:** Use Ctrl+F (Cmd+F on Mac) to search for specific keywords on this page.
 Click any question to expand the answer.

-## General Questions {#general}

-Get answers to the most common questions about Adobe Campaign v8, including how to connect, get started, and access support.
+## Getting Started {#getting-started}

+Learn the essentials to start working with Adobe Campaign v8, from installation and connection to creating your first campaigns.

++++ How can I download Campaign?

+You can get the installation program and the client console from Adobe Download Center.

+As an Admin user, access Adobe [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html){target="_blank"} to download Adobe Campaign.

+Learn more about the Distribution Center [on this page](https://experienceleague.adobe.com/docs/experience-cloud/software-distribution/home.html){target="_blank"}.

++++

 +++ How can I connect to Campaign v8?